 - Weighting Agents

-Modern oil based muds use low-toxicity base oils and a variety of chemical additives to building good mud properties.
+Modern oil-based fluids use low-toxicity base oils and a variety of chemical additives to build good properties.
 The use of oil in the drilling mud does have several disadvantages:

 - Higher initial cost

 - More stringent pollution controls required

 - Reduced effectiveness of some logging tools (resistivity logs)